wsoral/bayesian_models/homeworks/midterm_resp.md

 # 1. Bayesian Theorem

 We know that:

 P( + | suffer ) = 0.95

 P( + | non suffer ) = 0.10

 P( suffer ) = 0.005

 This also means that:

 P( - | suffer ) = 0.05

 P( - | non suffer ) = 0.90

 P( non suffer ) = 0.995

 we want to find P( + ) - probability that the test will be positive

-A person can obtain positive result while being sufferer or nor.
+A person can obtain positive result while being sufferer or not.

 P( + ) = P( + and suffer ) + P( + and non suffer )

 Recall the relation between joint and conditional Ps.

 P( + ) = [P( + | suffer ) x P( suffer )] + [P( + | non suffer ) x P( non suffer )]

 After substituting known values.

 P( + ) = [0.95 x 0.005] + [0.10 x 0.995] = 0.10425

 b) we want to find P( suffer | + ) - that, given a positive result, the person is a sufferer

 We use Bayes theorem

 P( suffer | + ) = [P( + | suffer ) x P( suffer )] / P( + )

-Because we know P( + ) from previous part we can substitute known values P( suffer | + ) = [0.95 x 0.005] / 0.10425 = 0.05 (after rounding)
+Because we know P( + ) from previous part we can substitute known values

+P( suffer | + ) = [0.95 x 0.005] / 0.10425 = 0.05 (after rounding)